AlxV07/BBQScoutingPass/README.md

 ## How We Scout

-We have 6 scouts per match.
-One for each robot.
+We have 6 scouts per match, one for each robot.
 Each scout has this web site pre-loaded on their phone or a team tablet.

 The lead scout has a laptop with Excel and a wired hand held scanner in the stands with the scouts.  ([Nadomoo Bur3072 - ~$55](https://www.amazon.com/NADAMOO-Wireless-Barcode-Cordless-Computer/dp/B06Y2RMM51?th=1))